mlab817/zoom-api/README.md

 ## Getting Started

-1. Create a developer account in Zoom
+1. Create a developer account in [Zoom](https://developers.zoom.us/)
-2. Create a JWT app
+2. Sign in if sign up did not sign you in
+3. Click on `Build App`
+4. Choose `JWT` in choose your app type
+5. Fill in required information
-3. Copy the value for `client key` and `client secret` and update the values in .env file
+6. Copy the value for `API Key` and paste to `ZOOM_CLIENT_KEY` in `.env` and `API Secret` to `ZOOM_CLIENT_SECRET`

+After these changes, you can now use the application.
+In the frontend, you may use [axios](https://github.com/axios/axios) to make the requests.
+You can also test the application using [Postman](https://postman.com).

 ## Usage

 This API has four endpoints:

-GET `/api/meetings`     returns a paginated list of meetings [documentation](https://marketplace.zoom.us/docs/api-reference/zoom-api/methods#operation/meetings)
+GET `/api/zoom/meetings`     returns a paginated list of meetings [documentation](https://marketplace.zoom.us/docs/api-reference/zoom-api/methods#operation/meetings)

 Arguments: